 Valid for a stay lasting 3-6 months.
 Upon your arrival in France, you need to obtain a temporary stay permit that will describe your status in France: student (student), employee (salarie), visitor (visiteur), among others.

-Other visas available include Transit visas (visa de transit aeroportuaire), Circulation visas (Visa de circulation) and Temporary long-stay visas (Visa long sejour temporaire de six mois).
+Temporary long-stay visas (Visa long sejour temporaire de six mois).

 EU/EEA citizens do not need a visa to enter France.
 Among non-EU/EEA citizens, some citizens do not need a visa due to special agreements between France and those countries.

 Citizens requiring a visa must apply and obtain it in their home country at the French embassy or consulate.
 All the documents except the passport must be in French.